ArtifactDB/gobbler/README.md

   This temporary directory is expected to be inside the staging directory.
 - `on_probation` (optional): boolean specifying whether this version of the asset should be considered as probational.

-On success, the files will be transferred to the registry and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.
+On success, the files will be transferred to the registry.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.

 Users should consider setting the permissions of this temporary directory (and any of its subdirectories) to `777`.
 This ensures that the Gobbler instance is able to free up space by periodically deleting old files.